Financial Advice

 People will tell you that lack of working capital is one of the most common reasons that businesses fail.
 Buying a franchise and trying to run it without sufficient working capital is like going on a road trip without enough fuel to reach the next petrol station.
 So what exactly is working capital, and how do you work out what you need?

-When you purchase a franchised business, you’ll first consider the initial capital outlay you’ll need to spend on items such as building fit-out, vehicles, signage, equipment, uniforms and, of course, the initial fee that will give you the right to use the franchise’s system and brand.
+When you purchase a franchised business, you’ll first consider the initial capital outlay you’ll need for items such as building fit-out, vehicles, signage, equipment, uniforms and, of course, the initial fee to use the franchise’s system and brand.
 This is the cost of getting into the business – but it’s not the money you’ll need to run the business.

-The amount you need depends on a number of factors.
+The amount you need depends on various factors.
 For example, is your business premises-based or mobile?
-Do you mainly make cash sales or do you give customers time to pay?
-Is it a new start-up or have you taken over an existing business?
+Do you mainly make cash sales, or give customers time to pay?
+Is it a start-up or have you taken over an existing business?

-In a typical food and beverage business, such as a café, customers pay on the spot whereas the wages and suppliers are usually paid weekly.
-This type of business is often called a cash business which is defined as having no debtors (customers who pay on credit terms) and little or no stock.
+In a typical food and beverage business, customers pay on the spot, whereas the wages and suppliers are usually paid weekly.
+This type of business is often called a cash business, which is defined as having no debtors (customers who pay on credit terms) and little, or no, stock.

-Contrast this to a service business such as building which pays its workers weekly while providing credit to customers who may take six to eight weeks to pay from the time the service is provided.
-Or a retail business which has to hold stock on the shelves as well as paying rent and wages although its customers pay on invoice.
+Contrast this to a service business such as a building company, which pays its workers weekly, while providing credit to customers who may take weeks to pay.
+Or a retail business, which holds stock on shelves, pays rent and wages, yet its customers pay on invoice.

 EXAMPLE OF A WORKING CAPITAL WHEEL OF A TYPICAL BUSINESS